suicao/PhoBert-Sentiment-Classification/README.md

 This project shows how to finetune the recently released [PhoBERT](https://github.com/VinAIResearch/PhoBERT) for sentiment classification using AIViVN's [comments dataset](https://www.aivivn.com/contests/6).

-The model score 0.90849 on the public leaderboard, (winner's solution score 0.90087):
+The model scored 0.90849 on the public leaderboard, (winner's solution score is 0.90087):
 ![](https://i.imgur.com/o123cJd.png)

 ## Model architecture